Skip to content

 • University buildings

-• can be used as a cash card across NTU’s campuses.
+• it can also be used as a cash card across NTU’s campuses.

-If you’ve applied for a maintenance loan from your UK national Student Finance Service, you’ll need to be fully enrolled and have activated your Student Card in order for the University to confirm your registration to the Student Loans Company to release your payment – so make sure you’ve done everything you need to!
+If you’ve applied for a maintenance loan from your UK national Student Finance Service, in order for the University to confirm your registration to the Student Loans Company you’ll need to be fully enrolled and have activated your Student Card.
+This will release your payment – so make sure you’ve done everything you need to!

 View the full list of Card Services FAQs together with the Terms and Conditions.